absginc/sipsaker/README.md

 To run this application, you will need to have Docker installed on your machine.
 Once you have Docker installed, you can run the following command to build the Docker image:

 ### Build Image
-Clone the Repository and CD into the sipsaker folder.
+Once you have cloned the repository change into its folder and issue the following command.

 ```console
 docker build -t sipsaker .